PulsedLight3D/LIDARLite_v2_Arduino_Library/README.md

 # Installation

-*Coming soon*
+To install, download this repo put the "LIDARLite" folder in your Arduino "libraries" folder.
+If you need help, follow the instructions here: [http://arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries)

 # Wiring Diagrams

 ## Basic I2C Wiring

 The capacitor shown in these diagrams was useful with version one of the sensor and now is a virtual requirement because of the higher speeds of the sensor.

 ### Pinout